Bitpainter75/FerrumPix/README.md

 - Browse local photo folders with thumbnails, ratings, favorites, tags and saved searches.
 - View photos fullscreen with zoom, pan, filmstrip navigation, metadata and histogram.
 - Edit photos with crop, resize, rotate, color tools, tone curves, filters, text, shapes, symbols, retouch tools, paint tools and selections.
 - Run batch work from the gallery, including rename, convert, resize, watermark, metadata removal, filters and *Export to*, which combines all of those into one dialog.
 Every photo format FerrumPix can open works as a source — RAW, PSD, `.fpx`, HEIC, TIFF, BMP and GIF included; formats that cannot be written back simply produce new files instead of offering *Overwrite originals*.
-A RAW with an `.fpxmp` recipe is developed and processed the way you edited it; whether RAWs without a recipe are developed too is a setting under *RAW development*.
+A RAW with an `.fpxmp` recipe is developed and processed the way you edited it; whether RAWs without a recipe are developed too is a setting under *RAW development*. `.fpx` is available as a target format in *Export to*, so a batch can come out as reopenable projects rather than finished pictures.
 - Develop RAW files from the sensor data, with automatic sidecar files that keep the original untouched.
 - Work with common image and video formats — JPEG, PNG, WEBP, BMP, GIF, RAW, and read-only HEIC/HEIF/AVIF, TIFF and Photoshop files.
 - Connect to a self-hosted Immich server for browsing, upload, download, editing and metadata sync.